giordano/giordano.github.io/_posts/2017-11-21-hexadecimal-pi.md

 end
 {% endhighlight %}

-For example, running Julia with 4 threads gives a 2× speed-up:
+Running Julia with 4 threads gives a about 2× speed-up:

 ```julia
 julia> Threads.nthreads()